slatedocs/slate/source/includes/_attribution.md

 Computed signature: `"action:attribution\n{{CB_API_SECRET}}\n{{Chartboost app signature}}\n{{URI}}"`

 The resulting digest from the hash function should be sent in the `X-Chartboost-Signature` header in the request.
-For an example of the signature hashing, refer to the code example on the right.
+For an example of the signature hashing, refer to the code example on the right.  {{URI}} refers to everything past `https://fqdn`, e.g. `/api/v1/install.json?app_id=538e68a3c2611441d13e3e15&ifa=60009b4c-0f16-4fbc-82ec-5475313af000&claim=1&attributed_to=Chartboost&is_organic=0`

 ### Headers